korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 I'll create a File instance to the existing `students.json` file.
 Next, I'll create a _File_ instance using the new name of the file, in this case `student-activity.json`.
-Notice, that this is perfectly valid to do, you can create a _File_ instance, using a file name, even though this file doesn't exist.
+Notice that this is perfectly valid to do, you can create a _File_ instance, using a file name, even though this file doesn't exist.
 I'll confirm that the old file, the file I plan to rename, actually exists.